Moreholidays December Llama Day

 History and Origin of National Roast Suckling Pig Day

-We found absolutely no factual information on the National Roast Suckling Pig Day holiday.
+Despite our extensive research efforts, we found absolutely no factual information on the National Roast Suckling Pig Day holiday.
 We speculate that a family or corporate holiday party just in advance of Christmas, was the origin of this special day.

 There was some reference to this as a “National Day”.
 This author cannot imagine congress authorizing this as a national day.
 Can you!?
 Most food-related holidays are called “National”.
 However, we found no congressional records or presidential proclamations.